Our Lady Queen of Heaven Music Curriculum

 “For he who is mighty has done great things for me, and Holy is his name” Luke 1: 49

 Music is an integral part of the curriculum at Our Lady’s and there is a commitment to ensuring the effective provision and delivery of a music curriculum that is accessible for all our learners.
-Music is a practical, creative subject, which enhances learning of all as it provides a unique way of communicating that can inspire and motivate children.
-It is a vehicle for personal expression and it can play an important part in the personal development and discovery for an individual.
-Music reflects our culture and society that we live in and the teaching and learning of music enables children to better understand the world they live in.
+Music is a practical, creative subject, which enhances learning of all as it provides a unique way of communicating that can inspire and motivate learners.
+It gives the opportunity for personal expression and it can play an important part in the personal development and discovery for an individual.
+Music reflects our culture and society and so the teaching and learning of music enables learners to better understand the world they live in.
 As a school with a multicultural community music is an expression of this.
 We recognise the opportunities that music provides for children to learn together socially and we value each other’s contributions.
 Our aim is to promote enthusiasmfor and the enjoyment of, music in all its forms and also to develop musical skills and knowledge.
 By engaging learners in musical experiences, we can offer them the opportunities to develop skills, attitudes and attributes that can support learning in other areas of the curriculum as well as developing life skills such as listening skills, the ability to concentrate, creativity, self-confidence and a sensitivity towards others.

-We follow the guidelines of the new National Curriculum focusing on the seven interrelated dimensions of music and combine this with the Charanga Music Scheme to create fun, engaging lessons with opportunities for the children to continually develop their knowledge and skills.
+We follow the guidelines of the National Curriculum focusing on the seven interrelated dimensions of music and combine this with the Charanga Music Scheme to create fun, engaging lessons with opportunities for learners to continually develop their knowledge and skills.
 Composition, improvisation and performance are woven into this framework throughout all year groups, creating a broad musical experience for all.

-In Reception classes pupils are encouraged to experiment with Music using their voices, instruments and through movement and dance.
+In Reception classes learners are encouraged to experiment with Music using their voices, instruments and through movement and dance.

-Year 1/2 are introduced to rhythm, pulse and pitch through a variety of musical games and structured lessons based around each of these elements.
+Year 1 and 2 are introduced to rhythm, pulse and pitch through a variety of musical games and structured lessons based around each of these elements.
 They are encouraged to use their imaginations, aural stimulus, visual prompts, instrumental exploration and singing to enhance their understanding.

-In Key Stage 2 pupils take their knowledge of the musical elements further by learning about Structure, Texture, Timbre ,Dynamics and Duration and begin to look at Composing and Notation in more depth.
+In Key Stage 2, learners take their knowledge of the musical elements further by learning about Structure, Texture, Timbre ,Dynamics and Duration and begin to look at Composing and Notation in more depth.

 Every year group will also perform to the whole school and parents at least once a year.

-We see music and dance as closely linked and seek to provide children with opportunities to play for live dance performances whenever possible.
+We see music and dance as closely linked and seek to provide learners with opportunities to play for live dance performances whenever possible.

-Children are inspired by seeing and hearing other musicians and we seek to develop their musical experiences by embracing integrated Arts opportunities, inviting musicians into school from the wider community to play and perform for and with the children or taking children on visits to broaden their experiences .
+Learners are inspired by seeing and hearing other musicians and we seek to develop their musical experiences by embracing integrated Arts opportunities, inviting musicians into school from the wider community to play and perform for and with learners or taking them on visits to broaden their experiences.